DonDebonair/slack-machine/docs/user/intro.md

 ## Philosophy

-Slack Machine is a sexy, simple, yet powerful and extendable bot platform for Slack.
+Slack Machine is a wonderful, simple, yet powerful and extendable bot framework & platform for Slack.

 Slack Machine should be: